jjhugej/Puppy-Project-Pre-Nova/README.md

-A web application for an animal shelter near me.
+A web application built with Laravel and Vue.js for an animal shelter near me.